 Family friendly skiing

 Michigan isn’t exactly known for being a ski destination – down in the Detroit area we ski on old landfills – but if you head a bit north you’ll find several family-friendly ski resorts.
 It’s a perfect place for kids and beginners to learn how to ski or snowboard because these resorts are loaded up with green and blue runs that provide a fun chance to enjoy the snow without being too difficult.
 Even better: lift tickets and accommodations at places like Treetops, Crystal Mountain, and the Boyne resorts are cheaper than heading to the more famous ski destinations out west.
+A weekend skiing Up North is an essential Michigan winter getaway.

 Detroit Red Wings hockey